renggli/dart-xml/README.md

 - [x] Reading documents using an event based API (SAX).
 - [x] Decodes and encodes commonly used character entities.
 - [x] Querying, traversing, and mutating API using Dart principles.
+- [x] Querying the DOM using a subset of XPath.
 - [x] Building XML trees using a builder API.

 ### Limitations